RGafiyatullin/imc/README.md

 All operations against any particular bucket are serialized (except for the KEYS operation).

-Each bucket has carries the following low-level data structures to store the keys, values and expiries:
+Each bucket carries the following low-level data structures to store the keys, values and expiries:

 * Go's native `map[string]KVEntry` -- associate keys with the values;
 * `list.List/*[TTLEntry]*/` -- ordered list of the keys having non-infinity expiry time;
-* `gtreap.Treap` -- a persistent (immutable) `set` used to satisfy quite a potentially long-lasting KEYS-operation without blocking the bucket.
+* `gtreap.Treap/*[string]*/` -- a persistent (immutable) `set` used to satisfy potentially quite a long-lasting KEYS-operation without blocking the bucket.

 ### Actor model